-Robert Ringler mentioned having a regional approach.
+Robert Ringler regional approach.
 Pamela gave the example of a recent alcohol CUP issue that just came down without time for public comment.

 Nickie asked, "Where are the rights of existing communities - where speculators come in to substandard streets, mow down... build, and where are the rights of the communities?
 Something is very off balance.